-The first time I had baked polenta bites as at my own wedding.
-The caterer served then as hors d’oeuvres.
+The first time I had baked polenta bites was at my own wedding.
+The caterer served them as hors d'oeuvres.
 The day was a blur and I was too nervous to eat much, but I still remember the taste of that amazing polenta!
 I recreated these delicious little snacks for my kids and they are a favorite in my house.

 My kids have fun helping to add their choice of toppings and they're a hit with everyone who has to avoid gluten and doesn't like gluten-free pizza crust.